Running Combat

 Tank – Vehicles of a ground or hover nature equipped with heavy armor and heavy assault weapons.
 This vehicle type uses the Drive skill.

-Valier – Submersibles that are generally of a combat nature and equipped with a nolda drive for hovering flight.
+Valier – All terrain vehicles of various combat natures and equipped with both a nolda drive for hovering flight and submersible sealing for aquatic travel.
 This vehicle type uses the Aviator skills.